Who We Are

 Does Raksha only help women?

 No. Raksha helps men and women.
 While a majority of our clients are women, we have assisted many male clients as well.
-Some of the issues male clients face include immigration, marital difficulties, financial problems, and emotional and generation conflicts.
+Some of the issues male clients face include marital difficulties, financial problems, and emotional and generation conflicts.

 Does Raksha only assist with family violence matters?

-No. Raksha also assists with many other issues facing the South Asian community.
-Although a majority of our calls are domestic/family violence related, we also assist clients in other matters including sexual assault, immigration and assimilation.
+No. Raksha also assists with many other issues facing the South Asian American community.
+Although a majority of our calls are domestic/family violence related, we also assist clients in other matters including sexual assault.
 The majority of calls to our help line are from those affected by family violence, but as the needs and issues the community faces change, Raksha will continue to be a resource and adapt to the needs as the community’s needs change.
 Raksha recognizes that family and sexual violence does not occur in a vacuum and addresses many of the issues that intersect and contribute to family and sexual violence within the community.
-This can include harassment, discrimination, immigration, access to legal services, economic empowerment, counseling, and referrals.
+This can include harassment, discrimination, access to legal services, economic empowerment, counseling, and referrals.

 Does Raksha only serve the Indian community?